gskielian/Open-Educational-Resources/Robotics/README.md

 ### Props:
-(star if you like the repository :smiley:)
+(please star if you like the repository)